khakhalin/notes/03_Classification.md

 KNN is an archetype for many fancy methods.
 For example, if instead of "nearest" δi that are all or none we'll use fuzzy weights that are larger when you are close to each data w(distance), it's the same as just regressing on distance, which is a type of a **kernel method**.
 If we want some dimensions of X matter differently than others, we can use non-round kernels. **Local regression** is also similar in spirit (sorta a combinatino of linear regression and the idea of contextual locality).
 DL networks also imitate something like that by mixing and mashing linear transformations.

 # Model assessement
 **Model accuracy**: The most primitive measure = number of true statements / total number of statements.
 Obvious dependency on class balance (famous example, a statement of "today is not Christmas" has an accuracy of 99.7%).
-But may work for toy examples with very carefully balanced classes (like MNIST).
+But may work for toy examples with very carefully balanced classes (like [[mnist]] mnist).

 **Precision and recall**: Let's concentrate on detection only (positive predictions only).
 We want something that is proportinal to true positives (TP), but what to put in the denominator?
 Two options: